JackWatson06/ourjobapp_api/README.md

 software more in the **Development Guide** section.

 ## Development Guide
-In this section, we outline how to develop the UniJobApp API.
+In this section, we outline how to develop the OurJobApp API.
 We cover the development installation process, background on the architecture, testing, and how to make changes.

 ### Installation

 1. Gather all the necessary software from the **Dependencies** section.
 2. Copy _.env.example_ to _.env_.
 You can keep the defaults when developing locally.
-Note if you want email, text messaging, and PayPal you will have to configure those separately.
-The guides below will help.
+    - *Note:* If you want email, text messaging, and PayPal you will have to configure those separately.
 After setting each account up you can copy the necessary .env variables to their respective category.
-See the documentation in the _src/core/_ folder for more information.
+See the documentation in the _src/core/_ folder for setup information on each service.
-3. Run `nvm use` in the root directory.
-4. Run `docker-compose up`.
+3. Run `docker-compose up`.
-5. Run `npm install`.
+4. Run `docker exec -t unijobapp_api_node npm install`.
-6. Run `npm run refresh-database`
+5. Run `docker exec -t unijobapp_api_node npm run refresh-database`

 ### Architecture
 The application follows a